 Ecology and Field Biology (79 credits)

 Programs provide a framework of courses and field experiences with emphasis in the areas of Ecology and Natural Resources or Wildlife Biology.
-Both emphasis provide students with necessary course work and field experience toward certification as professionals in their fields.
+Both emphases provide students with necessary course work and field experience toward certification as professionals in their fields.

 The department has a long history of undergraduate participation in faculty research.
 This experience may be as short as a single semester or may last for a year or more and even culminate in a published paper.
 There are opportunities for participating in either field-based or laboratory-based research.
 Students interested in participating in research should talk with faculty members whose work is of interest to them.
 To learn about the research interests of the faculty check out the faculty web pages.
 Most of our faculty have extensive web pages describing their interests.